 As with Irene, the amount of rainfall delivered by hurricanes is expected to increase. ``Irene was an interesting storm in that it contained a lot of water,'' says Michael Wehner, a staff scientist at the Lawrence Berkeley National Laboratory, and a leading climate researcher. ``That's why there was so much damage, because of the water, not because of the wind speed, which was low.
 Hurricane-induced flooding might statistically become more severe.''

-The average person might find it easier to connect global warming to drought - currently afflicting much of the nation - because ``droughts evolve very slowly and are related to atmosphere and hot temperatures, whereas floods are related to weather,'' says Katherine K. Hirschboeck, associate professor of climatology at the University of Arizona. ``But there are many reasons why climate change could increase the frequency of floods.''
+The average person might find it easier to connect global warming to drought - currently afflicting much of the nation - because ``droughts evolve very slowly and are related to factors like stagnant atmospheric circulation patterns, hot temperatures, and long periods without rain or snow, whereas floods are related directly to weather events,'' says Katherine K. Hirschboeck, associate professor of climatology at the University of Arizona. ``But there are many reasons why climate change could increase the frequency of floods.''

 Moreover, ``it depends on where you live and the season,'' Mann says. ``Even in the same place, such as here in Pennsylvania, you may very well expect greater winter rainfall and winter precipitation, and increasing summer drought.
 Two very different things are going on.
 Even in regions where there is pronounced drought, it is possible that the precipitation that falls will be more intense.
 Rainfalls may be farther and fewer between, but there will be a greater tendency, when it rains, for it to pour.''